 Max Arthur Cohn (1903-1998)

+Although Cohn’s oeuvre encompasses a variety of subjects and stylistic approaches, the intersection of art and American industry wends its way throughout his work in both subtle and overt ways.
 His work can be found in the collections of a wide range of major museums in the United States, including the Metropolitan Museum of Art in New York, as well as the British Museum.

 Styles: Contemporary/Abstract , Gouache on Paper , Original Art On Paper